Stephen of Muret: Hagiography

-The quarrel as to what great order could claim Grandmont as its offspring, with the consequent forgeries, has done much to involve the founder's life in obscurity.
-Though Stephen was certainly the founder of the Order of Grandmont, he did little for his disciples except offer them the example of his holy life, and it was not till after his death that the order was firmly established.
+The quarrel as to which great order could claim Grandmont as its offspring, with the consequent forgeries, has done much to involve the founder's life in obscurity.
+Though Stephen was certainly the founder of the Grandmontines, he did little for his disciples except offer them the example of his holy life, and it was not till after his death that the Order was firmly established.

 Veneration

-His head is preserved in the parish Church of St. Sylvestre, Canton of Laurière (in the Haute Vienne département).
+His head relic is enshrined in the parish Church of Saint Sylvestre, of the canton of Laurière in the Haute Vienne département.

-He was canonized by Bishop Gerald II of Limoges in 1167 and by Pope Clement III in 1189.
-His liturgical feast occurs on 8 February.
+He was canonized by Bishop Gerald II of Limoges in 1167, and by Pope Clement III in 1189.
+His feast day is on 8 February.